MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/assortments.md

 ### Dynamic and static assortments

 Assortments can be defined with specific channels and products or by including organization units and categories.
 Assortments including references to these groups are considered dynamic assortments.
-If the definition or contents of those groups change while the assortment is active, the definition of the assortment will also change.
+If the definition or contents of those groups change while the assortment is active, the definition of the assortment also changes.

 For example, an assortment is originally defined and published so that it references a category of products.
 If additional products are later added to the category, those products are automatically included in the definition of the existing assortment.
 You don't have to manually add the products to the assortment.
 Similarly, if an organization unit is added to a different node, the organization unit's assortment is automatically adjusted based on that definition.